-The tips presented in this two-part article come from a well-regarded risk management expert -- Jeff Copeland, a consultant who comes with quite the credentials.
-An engineer from Purdue University with a Master’s Degree in Business Management, Jeff was President of a large Columbus-based general contractor for many years.
+The tips presented in this article come from a well-regarded risk management expert — Jeff Copeland, a consultant who comes with quite the credentials.
+An engineer from Purdue University with a Master’s Degree in Business Management, Jeff was president of a large Columbus-based general contractor for many years.
 Upon realizing the seriousness and costs associated with poor management of risk, Jeff improved his own firm’s safety and then began assisting other companies.

 Recently retired, Jeff now consults with contractors of all sizes and provides key insights to reducing their risk in construction.
 He has provided critical and expert testimony at many construction-related lawsuits.
 Considered a true industry expert in risk management, here then is my discussion with Jeff that he made possible exclusively for The Contractor’s Best Friend.